crosstyan/stupid/README.md

 * an x86/ARM reference
 * an OS textbook
 * a functional programming textbook
-* a step-by-step “learn to code” guide
+* a step-by-step "learn to code" guide

 I will happily skip "obvious" syntax, wave my hands over some details, and tell you: